kjac/FormEditor/Tutorials/RatingsPartTwo.md

 If you're not interrested in the Visual Studio way of creating fields, scroll down to the bottom now :)

 ## The advanced way (a.k.a.
 Visual Studio required)
 All fields have a *type*, which is key to how Form Editor works with the different fields.
 Our custom field will have the type *my.rating.advanced*.
+As we move through the implementation of the field, notice how we use the field type for naming the field assets.

 ### Step 1: Implement the field
 First and foremost let's set up a project that can contain the field implementation:

 - If you're running Umbraco as a Web Application project in Visual Studio, you already have a project and you're good to go.
-- If you're not, create a class library project in Visual Studio and make sure the output DLL (and *only* the output DLL) is copied to the */bin/* folder of the site ([here's why](../Docs/extend_field_advanced.md#project-output)).
+- If you're not, create a class library project in Visual Studio and make sure the output DLL (and *only* the output DLL - [here's why](../Docs/extend_field_advanced.md#project-output)) is copied to the */bin/* folder of the site.

 Add the applicable version of the [Form Editor Binaries](https://www.nuget.org/packages/FormEditor.Binaries/) NuGet package to your project.